yaaani85/apqa/README.md

 * Top-k Beam-Search (CQD)
 * Threshold

 All remaining facts are stored in a Probablistic Database (PDB).
 Such that the queries can be answered by means of a Datalog Engine (e.g. Glog).
+A common strategy to rank the answers is Weighted Model Counting (WMC).

 ## Getting Started